Column: It's not conference realignment. It's consolidation and no one is safe in the dash for cash

 What was once a Big Six in major college football conferences became a Power Five and is now down to four after the Big 12 and Big Ten, motivated by a dwindling pool of television network dollars, carved up the Pac-12 over the course of about 36 hours last week.

-The last time college football lost a power conference was right before the Bowl Championship Series was transformed into the College Football Playoff in 2014.
+The previous time college football lost a power conference was right before the Bowl Championship Series was transformed into the College Football Playoff in 2014.

 Don't think it is a coincidence the latest hit came one year before the CFP — and the revenue it creates — expands.